aluxian/Tweeather/README.md

 #### Parsing

-Before training the classifier, the tweets were pre-processed:
+Before training the analyser, the tweets were pre-processed:

 - the feature space was reduced
   - urls were replaced with `URL`